CarolinaKra/Carolina_Portfolio/README.md

 *  Awards:
     *  Scholarship "Green Campus" for my Bsc Final Project in biodiesel production from waste.
     *  National Finalist in Mathematical Olimpiads in Argentina.
-* Distinctions: Served as a medic in the Israeli Army.

 # My Projects:
 ## Table of Contents:
-* Project 1: Understading the raw material and production process effects in the product viscosity curve
+* Project 1: Understading the raw material and production process effects in the product characteristics
 * Project 2: Multi-Label Classification of Fashion Articles Images
 * Project 3: Sentiment Analysis on Tourist Accommodation Reviews
 * Project 4: Wine Quality Predictor